 Wahl Trimmers Have Attachment Heads

-Wahl has been an innovator in beard trimming technology and offer a variety of trimmers that will get the job done
+Wahl has been an innovator in beard trimming technology and offers a variety of trimmers that will get the job done.

 Choose the Guide Comb You Need